bpucker/PlantGenomicsGuide/README.md

 Official Shasta [[11]](#11) documentation: <https://paoloshasta.github.io/shasta/>

 Shasta is a fast and efficient assembler for ONT long reads.
 It uses advanced algorithms to assemble genomes quickly while requiring comparatively modest computational resources.
 Depending on the type of flow cell used (e.g., R9.4.1, R10.4.1) and whether the reads have undergone prior correction, different pre-configured settings (configuration files) should be used to optimize performance.
 Key parameters are `--input` specifying the input reads (in FASTA or FASTQ format), `--config` for suitable configuration file, `--assemblyDirectory` defines the output folder where the assembly results will be written, and `--threads` sets the number of CPU threads to use.
+The `.conf` files can be downloaded from here: <https://github.com/paoloshasta/shasta/tree/main/conf>

 ```bash
 /path/to/binary/shasta-Linux-0.14.0 \